emcneeley/fs-journal/journal/05/questions.md

 06. What are the three types of data relationships?
 Provide an example of each.

   > | one to one
-      *like planet and its ID
+      *like planet and it's ID

       One to many
         *planet ID and universe